Skip to Content

 The Postgraduate Diploma in Educational and Developmental Psychology (the Internship) is an integrated programme and students will normally be enrolled concurrently in all four courses.
 Most students complete the programme in one year (full-time study).
 In exceptional circumstances and only with the approval of the Academic Board or their delegate, the supervised practical work may be completed part-time over two academic years.

-Delivery of the PGDipEdDevPsych is by Block Mode with compulsory on-campus block workshops.
+Delivery of the PGDipEdDevPsych is by Distance mode with compulsory on-campus contact workshops.

 To complete the Postgraduate Diploma in Educational and Developmental Psychology (the Internship), students must pass 120 credits.
 To find out how to plan your study and to see the courses that are necessary to complete the programme, please see the regulations button.
 If you would like to find out more about individual course requirements, please use our Course Search.